srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/data/output/readme.md

 where node holds uniques authors_id and community column shows the community_number of the author node belongs to.

-The format of the output csv file to show the number of nodes for each community in:
+The format of the output csv file to show the number of nodes for each community:

 ```
 community number of nodes